 The City of West Melbourne’s Hometown Heroes program honors residents who are actively serving in the U.S. Armed Forces or are veterans, as well as deceased veterans who were immediate family members of current residents, and who had close ties to West Melbourne in life.
 To celebrate Veterans Day, the City will display Hometown Heroes street pole banners along West New Haven Avenue between Circle Drive and Interstate 95.
 The banners will include the honoree’s name, branch of service, era of service, and photograph.

 To qualify for a banner, honorees must be either:

 • a current City of West Melbourne resident who is a United States Armed Forces active duty or honorably discharged service member; or

-3. copy of military service verification (e.g., DD-214, Military ID, etc.); and
+3. Copy of military service verification (DD-214).

-4. if the Honoree is living, a completed Honoree Release Form.
+4. If the honoree is living, a completed Honoree Release Form.